BasedHardware/omi/README.md

 # **Friend**

 Open Source AI Wearable device that records everything you say, gives you proactive feedback and advice.
-24h+ on single charge.
+6+ days on a single charge.

 ![Friend Image](https://github.com/BasedHardware/Friend/assets/43514161/1d504d29-1988-4482-8254-665b0bf8a264)